-Post-transition respondents indicated significantly higher levels of choice and control in their lives, including choosing when and what they ate, when they went to bed, watched television and talked on the phone with privacy.
-Approximately the same percentage of respondents reported receiving help with selected activities of daily living before and after transition.
-A significant decline in the number of respondents indicating that they received help from someone who was paid was observed from baseline to year two.
-However, of those who do receive help from someone who is paid, there was a significant (34 percent) average increase observed at follow-up of those who stated that they had a choice in the people paid to help them.
+Post-transition respondents indicated significantly higher levels of choice and control in their lives, including choosing when and what they ate, when they went to bed, watched television, and talked on the phone with privacy.
+Approximately the same percentage of respondents reported receiving help with selected activities of daily living before and after transition, with more than 95 percent of the individuals receiving some help that is from paid caregivers.
+Of those who do receive help from someone who is paid, there was a significant average increase observed at follow-up of those who stated they had a choice in the people paid to help them (year one: 34 percent; year two: 32 percent).

-Sixty-two percent of older adults and persons with physical disabilities reported that they receive informal support provided by family or friends, averaging eight hours of help the day before.
-When asked if the participant needed more help with things around the house than they were currently receiving, fewer respondents stated that they needed more help at year two (14 percent) than at the year one (23 percent).
+The majority of older adults and persons with physical disabilities reported that they received informal support provided by family or friends.
+When asked if the participant needed more help with things around the house than they were currently receiving, fewer respondents stated that they needed more help at year two (15 percent) than at the year one (23 percent).
 Post-transition, significantly more respondents reported that the individuals who helped them treated them the way they wanted and listened to what was asked of them.

-Participants' ability to do fun activities in the community and to see friends and family decreased between the baseline and year one.
+Participants' ability to do fun activities in the community and to see friends and family decreased slightly between the baseline and year one.
 However, improvement was measured in these two questions at year two.
 Important differences among the target populations were identified on participants' ability to go out independently.
 Nearly all of the respondents with a developmental disability needed help to go out in the community at follow-up, while significantly more older adults and people with physical disabilities reported going out independently at year two when compared to the baseline.
-Of those who needed help, 34 percent of respondents at year one reported needing more help than they were receiving, though at year two, the percentage dropped to 19 percent.
+Of those who needed help, 34 percent of respondents at year one reported needing more help than they were receiving, though at year two, the percentage fell to 19 percent.
 Significantly more participants were able to get to the places they needed to go post-transition, and of those who reported not being able to get to desired destinations, the majority reported that transportation was the barrier.

-Very few MFP participants reported working for pay (year one: three percent; year two: four percent) or doing volunteer work (year one: 10 percent; year two: 11 percent).
-Of those who were not working or volunteering, more than 40 percent of the people with physical disabilities were interested in doing so at year two.
-The most common barriers to working or volunteering reported by respondents included their health condition, transportation and not being sure where to start.
+Very few MFP participants reported working for pay (year one: two percent; year two: four percent) or doing volunteer work (year one: 10 percent; year two: 11 percent).
+Of those who were not working or volunteering, more than 41 percent of the people with physical disabilities were interested in doing so at year two.
+The most common barriers to working or volunteering reported by respondents included their health condition, not finding an opportunity that fits, and transportation.

 A significant increase in participants' happiness with the help they received was measured at year one and year two.
-At baseline, 79 percent of respondents reported they were happy with the help they received with tasks around the house or with getting around the community as compared with 87 percent and 95 percent at year one and year two, respectively.
-When asked if respondents were happy with the way they live their life, a significant increase was measured at follow-up (year one: 9 percent; year two: 16 percent).
-At year one participants reported similar levels of sadness, irritability and pain when compared to the baseline, but improvements were measured at year two.
+At baseline, 79 percent of respondents reported they were happy with the help they received with tasks around the house or with getting around the community as compared with 88 percent and 94 percent at year one and year two, respectively.
+When asked if respondents were happy with the way they live their life, a significant increase was measured at follow-up (year one: 10 percent; year two: 15 percent).
+Participants generally reported similar levels of sadness, irritability, and pain at follow-up when compared to the baseline.